 - Many sheep are unable to lamb on their own and require manual assistance.
 In the event that the Applicant is not on hand to attend to a lambing sheep or sick animal then there is a significant risk that the animal(s) may die.
-The welfare of the animals is of the highest priority to the Applicant and it is therefore essential that someone is available to provide the relevant assistance. - With the calves being housed all year round, there will be a constant potential requirement for essential care of livestock at short notice.
-This was a key component of Annex A of PPS7 and it is considered that it is still a key factor in the requirement for an agricultural worker's dwelling. - It is vital that all the livestock are regularly checked, including late at night and early in the morning.
-The Applicant's management routine is such that the sheep are looked at throughout the night during lambing periods and if any are in distress or require assistance, they will be immediately attended to.
-Any delays are likely to result in higher mortality rates. - If the Applicant has to move away from the farm, there will not always someone available in order to provide this essential care.
-As discussed in detail above, this is a particular necessity during periods when sheep are lambing, or animals are being affected by pneumonia or other illness, where delays in administering help and medication are likely to result in increased animal mortality rates.
+The welfare of the animals is of the highest priority to the Applicant and it is therefore essential that someone is available to provide the relevant assistance for the three month lambing period. - With the calves being housed all year round, there is a constant potential requirement for essential care of livestock at short notice.
+This was a key component of Annex A of PPS7 and it is considered that it is still a key factor in the requirement for an agricultural worker's dwelling.

+It is vital that all the livestock are regularly checked, including late at night and early in the morning.
+The sheep are also looked at throughout the night during lambing periods and if any are in distress or require assistance they need to be immediately attended to, as do any animals affected by pneumonia or other illness.
+Delays in administering help and medication are likely to result in increased animal mortality rates.